martinvonz/jj/docs/technical/architecture.md

 ## Separation of library from UI

-The `jj` binary consists of two Rust crates: the library crate (`jujutsu-lib`) and the CLI crate (`jujutsu`).
+The `jj` binary consists of two Rust crates: the library crate (`jj-lib`) and the CLI crate (`jj-cli`).
 The library crate is currently only used by the CLI crate, but it is meant to also be usable from a GUI or TUI, or in a server serving requests from multiple users.
 As a result, the library should avoid interacting directly with the user via the terminal or by other means; all input/output is handled by the CLI crate [^1].
 Since the library crate is meant to usable in a server, it also cannot read configuration from the user's home directory, or from user-specific environment variables.

 [^1]: There are a few exceptions, such as for messages printed during automatic upgrades of the repo format